carpentries-incubator/gitlab-novice/episodes/02-gitlab-projects.md

 ## Archiving a Project

 We just went through the beginning of a GitLab project’s life cycle.
 At its end, if it has one, a project gets archived (or deleted).
-We will now go through the process of archiving a project, without completing the step.
+We will now go through the process of archiving a project, without completing the procedure.

-Using the menu on the left, we navigate to the projects settings.
+Using the menu on the left, we navigate to the project’s settings.

-At the bottom the page, we find a section named “Advanced”.
+At the bottom of the page, we find a section named “Advanced”.
 We hit the “Expand” button right next to it and scroll down the page.

 Notice that many of buttons here are not the usual blue or white, but after scrolling a little they are red.
 This indicates that we should be careful about